hlandau/ortega/rtg-spec.md

   - Some sort of debug UART on the chip (haven't looked at this)
   - SMBus (one of the options for NC-SI, haven't looked at this)
-  - NC-SI RGMII (one of the options for NC-SI, now well understood)
+  - NC-SI RMII (one of the options for NC-SI, now well understood)
   - Lock/Arbitration Registers (shared with MIPS cores, host, etc.)
   - NVM Access Registers (shared with MIPS cores, host, etc.)
   - Network TX/RX ranges (used to TX/RX to/from the network ports, one range for each port)